ConvexityTeam/CHATS-Documentation/.github/ISSUE TEMPLATE/chats-issues.md

 ---
-name: 'CHATS Documentation'
+name: CHATS Documentation
-about: 'This is CHATS Documentation'
+about: This is CHATS Documentation
 title: '[Request]'
 labels: ''
-assignees: ''
+assignees: JayJosh846

 ---